 Further to the above, there will be a signed tenancy agreement in place for this tenancy.
 If the tenancy is not proceeding, we recommend that all parties consider signing a surrender document to annul the original signed contract, to avoid potential future confusion from having this contract in force.
 We cannot draft this document for you, however we can provide a template via email.

 What happens if the tenants have signed the contract, and also paid their security deposit and first month's rent?

 At this stage the tenant's holding deposit has already been put towards their security deposit.
 You can see the difference between the two types of deposit here.

 We would also need a signed tenancy surrender document at this stage.

 Once we have written and signed confirmation, all client funds paid to date will be returned to the tenants.
 Please note we are required to return funds via the same means they were paid, so payments made by card will be refunded to the same card that was used to make payment.

-If the deposit has already been transferred to your control in the DPS, you will need to reach out to the DPS to arrange a refund of this.
+If the deposit has already been transferred to your control in the government approved custodial deposit protection scheme you will need to reach out to the deposit protection scheme to arrange a refund of this.